Can You Eat Every Part of the Moringa Tree?

 Historically, humans have eaten every part of the Moringa tree, either for food or as medicine.
 However, while some parts of the tree are absolutely safe for consumption (leaves, drumsticks, seed oil), other parts of the tree should only be consumed in very limited quantities and/or only after careful preparation (roots, bark, flowers).

 That’s the basic overview.
-Let’s take a step-by-step look at every part of the Moringa tree and discuss when you should or shouldn’t eat it.
+Let’s take a step-by-step look at every part of the Moringa tree and discuss what you should or shouldn’t eat.

 Moringa Leaves and Drumsticks: A Nutritious Addition to Any Meal